-If you want to increase your brand awareness as well as remind your prospects of your offer, running video ads will definitely help.
+If you want to remind recent website visitors about your offer, running video ads will help.
 Some videos show on YouTube while others show on the Display network (meaning, your videos can appear on other sites.)

 Video ads are best used with Remarketed Audiences––those who have already gone to your site and completed a conversion.
 People who watch your video aren’t necessarily searching for a solution at that moment.
 So, using video ads to remind the right audience (remarketed) about your offer can help increase their desire to buy.